Shopify/async-memcached/README.md

 async-memcache is an async [memcached](https://memcached.org/) client implementation for Tokio.

 ## Features
-The crate implements the protocol on any stream implementing `AsyncRead + AsyncWrite`.

 - [ ] Binary protocol
 - [x] ASCII protocol
 - [x] TCP connection